 Live-in Care: What Is It?

 The services provided by in-home care agencies can be tailored to include whatever level of assistance with personal care the care recipient needs.
-If your loved one has problems coping with incontinence issues for example, a live-in carer will support them with this as well as helping with washing, dressing, applying their makeup or shaving.
+If your loved one has problems coping with incontinence issues for example, a live-in carer will support them with this as well as helping with washing and general hygiene, dressing, applying their makeup or shaving.
 A live-in caregiver is there to meet your loved one’s needs, even if these are quite complex.

 24/7 care means that there will be someone there overnight too, so if support is needed during the night, it will be there.
 This gives you the peace of mind of knowing there is always someone there for your loved one whatever the time of day or night.